gatsbyjs/gatsby/docs/blog/2019-05-02-how-to-build-a-blog-with-wordpress-and-gatsby-part-3/index.md

 ---
-title: "How To Build A Blog with WordPress and Gatsby.js - Part 3"
+title: "How To Build A Blog with WordPress and Gatsby - Part 3"
 date: 2019-05-02
 author: Tim Smith
-excerpt: "In the third part of this series about WordPress and Gatsby.js, you will be creating pages using templates and components using data from WordPress."
+excerpt: "In the third part of this series about WordPress and Gatsby, you will be creating pages using templates and components using data from WordPress."
 tags:
   - wordpress
   - apis